Can Dogs Eat Apple Cores and Seeds? The Cyanide Question Answered

 The short answer

 Apple seeds contain amygdalin, which releases cyanide when chewed.
-However, a medium dog would need to chew approximately 700-1,000 seeds to approach a toxic dose - about 100-200 apples worth.
+However, a medium dog would need to chew many hundreds of seeds to approach a toxic dose - the seeds from dozens of apples.
 The real danger of apple cores is choking and gastrointestinal obstruction, not cyanide poisoning.
 Remove cores and seeds as a habit, but do not panic if your dog swallowed a few seeds whole.

 The science: amygdalin and cyanide

 Apple seeds contain a cyanogenic glycoside called amygdalin.
 When chewed and mixed with enzymes in the gut, amygdalin metabolises to hydrogen cyanide (HCN).
-Each apple seed contains approximately 0.6mg of amygdalin, yielding roughly 0.042mg of HCN when fully metabolised.
+Bolarinwa et al. (2015) measured roughly 1 to 4 milligrams of amygdalin per gram of seed; an apple seed weighs only about 0.03g, so each seed holds well under a milligram of amygdalin and yields just a small fraction of a milligram of HCN even when fully metabolised.

 The canine lethal dose for hydrogen cyanide is approximately 2mg per kilogram of body weight (Merck Veterinary Manual).
 For a 20kg Labrador, that is 40mg HCN total.
-At 0.042mg per seed, that dog would need to chew and fully metabolise approximately 952 seeds - more than 100 average apples worth.
+On the deliberately cautious per-seed estimate used in the table below, that dog would need to chew and fully metabolise several hundred seeds - the seeds from dozens of apples - and because each seed really carries well under a milligram of amygdalin, the true threshold is higher still.
+Our dedicated seed cyanide math page shows the full per-weight calculation and sources.

 Critically: seeds swallowed whole and unchewed pass through the digestive system largely intact because the amygdalin is locked inside the seed coat.
 The theoretical risk applies only to chewed seeds.
 In practice, clinical cyanide poisoning in dogs from apple seeds alone is exceptionally rare.
-Walkersville Vet (Australia) noted in their clinical review that they had not treated a single case of cyanide toxicity from apple seed ingestion in over a decade of practice.
+Walkerville Vet (Australia) reached the same conclusion by a different route: they calculated that a medium dog would need to eat and fully chew roughly 85 grams of apple seeds - the seeds of around 200 apples - to reach a toxic dose, and concluded that sensible amounts of apple cores and seeds are harmless.

 The mainstream veterinary guidance - remove seeds as a habit - is still correct and sensible.
 But the fear should be proportionate: a dog eating a few seeds from one apple is almost certainly fine.
 A small dog who compulsively chews and swallows many seeds over time is a different matter.